Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 A dictionary that is combined with the default jinja2 environment.
 It's converted to keyword arguments then passed to [jinja2.Environment](https://jinja.palletsprojects.com/en/2.11.x/api/#jinja2.Environment).
+This will impact :ref:`Templating` of stacks by modifying the behavior of jinja.

 .. code-block:: yaml